STUDENT HANDBOOK: Academics and Field Work Term

 Students may apply for transfer admission after graduating from high school and enrolling in an accredited institution of higher learning.
 Students with associate’s degrees, students who are currently enrolled in college, and students who have withdrawn from another degree program, at any point in the past, are considered transfer students.

 Admitted transfer students may defer entry for up to one year with the approval of the Admissions Committee, provided they do not earn any additional credit before enrolling at Bennington.
-Deferred transfer students who enroll elsewhere will be required to reapply for admission.
+Deferred transfer students who enroll elsewhere will be required to reapply for admission

 Current Bennington Students

 Students requesting transfer credit for coursework or college-level exams completed prior to enrollment but not reviewed during the admissions process should send an official transcript of their coursework to the Office of the Registrar for evaluation.
 Current students who would like to complete coursework at another institution to apply towards the progress of their Bennington degree should complete the Transfer Credit Application and return it to the Office of the Registrar for approval prior to registration in those courses.
 Students must earn a grade of C or above to transfer credit.
 Bennington does not transfer grades, course titles, or grade points from other institutions; only credits are transferred.
 All credits are evaluated in relation to the student’s academic plan of study.
-An accumulation of credits alone does not qualify a student for particular term status or early graduation.
+An accumulation of credits alone does not qualify a student for a particular term status or early graduation.

 Bennington does not grant “life experience” credit, nor do we grant credit for internships.
 Credit earned by examination is not eligible for transfer.
 Awarding of credit for independent study, online or distance learning courses at another accredited institution is dependent on review of a syllabus and other supporting materials.

 Transfer credit for work done at foreign institutions may need to be submitted to the Center for Educational Documentation for their recommendation.
 Students will be notified upon receipt of their transcript if a CED evaluation is required, and the applicant is responsible for submitting their transcript(s) to CED.
 The cost for this outside evaluation is the responsibility of the applicant.
-The Center normally requires one month to process applications.
+The Center normally requires at least one month to process applications.
 The College makes the final determination of credits eligible for transfer.